Key Takeaways

 Famous Yokohama Artists

-According to the author Ann Yonemura, there were a total of around 500 different Yokohama prints designed by 31 artists between 1859 and 1862.
+According to art historian Ann Yonemura, there were a total of around 500 different Yokohama prints designed by 31 artists between 1859 and 1862.
 These prints were created by Japanese ukiyo-e artists who were interested in depicting the foreigners and their technology, as well as incorporating Western painting techniques such as perspective and the use of light and shadow.

 The Yokohama prints are known for their interesting subjects and charming use of these techniques, which has made them highly coveted by collectors.